cabforum/smime/SBR.md

 Only official national or nationally approved registers can be accepted.
 The CA MUST document and publish the accepted authorized reference sources.

-6. **From a Verified Professional Letter**
+6. **From a verified legal opinion**

-Evidence for individual identity attributes can be additionally verified using a Verified Professional Letter.
+Evidence for individual identity attributes MAY be verified using a Verified Legal Opinion.

 #### 3.2.4.2 Validation of individual identity